Feature Layer

 Examples

-The following are example uses of the Feature Layer feed:
+The following are example use cases for the feed:

 • A user configures a feed referencing an ArcGIS Server hosted feature layer to load features added by users.